valhalla/valhalla-docs/explorer/tutorial.md

 ## Extract GeoJSON for this query

-Get GeoJSON, save it into a map.
+_NOTE: Get GeoJSON, save it into a map._
+_TODO: Add steps about how to save GeoJSON in every section_

 ## Explore transit stops near a location